vitessio/website/content/en/docs/reference/features/vindexes.md

 #### Cost

 Vindexes have costs.
 For routing a query, the applicable Vindex with the lowest cost is chosen.
-The current general costs for the different Vindex Types are:
+The current general costs for the different Vindex Types are as follows:

 Vindex Type | Cost
 ----------- | ----